Answerability for regulated training

 Is this a chatbot?

-No. A chat or search interface may be part of the experience, but the product is a governed answer and routing layer with approved sources, review status, route logic, analytics, and demand reports.
+No. A chat or search interface may be part of the experience, but the product is an answerability layer with approved sources, review status, route logic, human handoffs, and a weekly memo.

 Can it sit behind our existing brand?

 Yes.
-It can sit on your domain or subdomain and preserve your header, typography, brand style, catalogue structure, and enquiry paths.
+The answerability layer can sit on your domain or subdomain and preserve your header, typography, brand style, catalogue structure, and enquiry paths.

 What sources does it use?